 New Zealand's unique fundraising model

-In most countries, gambling is purely for commercial gain.
-New Zealand is different.
-We are one of only a few countries in the world with a unique, community-owned model for pub gaming, where the net proceeds are returned to the community instead of the private sector.
+In most countries, gambling is purely for commercial gain, but New Zealand has a unique, community-focused model for pub gaming, where the net proceeds are returned to the community instead of the private sector.

 Gaming venues and trusts